Lemon4ksan/GoZip/README.md

 * `SortAlphabetical`: Sorts by name (A-Z).
 * `SortSizeDescending`: Optimizes parallel writing.
 * `SortZIP64Optimized`: Buckets files by size to optimize Zip64 header overhead.

+To optimize memory usage and avoid high heap peaks, use `SortSizeDescending`.
+This ensures large buffers are reused efficiently and heavy files don't block the output queue.

 ## License